 This method of education can also enhance social interaction among kids as they work with each other in understanding new topics and solving questions.

 “I think the biggest long-term impact I have seen is that Montessorians remain perpetually curious about the people and the world around them, seeing learning as an enjoyable life-long process rather than a burden that ends when a school bell rings… In my experience, they have a desire and an ability to connect with a variety of people and ideas in many different situations and contexts,” Karen Ricks, who founded an international Montessori school in Japan, said to Rasmussen.

-Even though the system was developed among poor, disadvantaged kids, the Montessori education system is generally quite expensive now.
-Since the schools invest so much in acquiring top-quality leaning materials that the kids can explore, they inevitably end up charging higher rates than regular schools.
+Even though the system was developed among poor, disadvantaged kids, the Montessori Method is generally quite expensive now.
+Since Montessori schools invest so much in acquiring top-quality learning materials that the kids can explore, they inevitably end up charging higher rates than regular schools.